olgag112/Hex/README.md

 This project is an implementation of Hex game, developed during studies as an assignment.
-Code is written in C++ language and no
+Code is written in C++ language.

 Rules of the game are as follows:
 The game is played by two players (red and blue).